yahya-goorakani/C-Codes/задание№ 2/README.md

 ------------------------------

-`input:`Enter the size of the array:	3
+`Input:`Enter the size of the array:	3

 array[0] : 1